Create a modern Hotels experience on Android that serves as a foundation for the rest of our Android and iOS experiences

 Rollout + A/B Testing

-At Expedia, we rolled out new features and redesigns as A/B tests.
+At Expedia, new features and redesigns were rolled out as A/B tests.
 This allowed us to monitor the conversion rates from a business perspective as well as well as help users have a better experience through the flow by identifying drop off points in the funnel.
-After hotels was fully rolled out, we used the new adaptable layout to perform A/B tests.

 With the completion of the new hotels experience, I was able to use it as a blueprint for the rest of our lines of business including flights, bundle deals, car rentals and activities.
 You can view more of those projects here.